Efficient Finite Initialization with Partial Norms for Tensorized Neural Networks and Tensor Networks Algorithms: Positive Tensor network initialization protocol LTNR

 \end{definition}

-To get an idea of what this partial lineal norm is, we will exemplify it with a simple case, a tensor train layer.
+To get an idea of what this partial positive lineal sum is, we will exemplify it with a simple case, a tensor train layer.
 We will consider the tensor network in Fig. \ref{fig:TT_Partial_Pos}, whose nodes are sorted.

 As we can see, in this case we would only have to do the same process as when calculating the total norm of the total tensor network, but stop at step $n$ and contract the bond index of the final tensor of the chain with a ones vector.